luiscarlosgph/videosum/README.md

 * [swig](https://www.swig.org): in Ubuntu/Debian, run `$ sudo apt install swig` to install it.
    <!-- * In Mac: `$ brew install swig` -->

 * [faiss-gpu](https://github.com/facebookresearch/faiss): there are [several](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md) ways to install this library.
-In my system I do it like [this](https://github.com/luiscarlosgph/how-to/tree/main/faiss).
+In my system, I do it like [this](https://github.com/luiscarlosgph/how-to/tree/main/faiss).

 Install with pip